composablesys/collabs/docs/src/guide/introduction.md

 ## More Collaborative Data Structures

 Collabs comes with many more collaborative data structures built-in.
-These include other primitive and collection types like `CCounter` and `LWWCMap`, plus collections like `CBasicSet` that can contain `Collab`s as elements.
+These include other primitive and collection types like `CCounter` and `LWWCMap`, plus collections like `CSet` that can contain `Collab`s as elements.
 See [Built-In `Collab`s](./build_in_collabs.html) for a summary.

 For complex apps, you might want to organize your collaborative state into reusable classes.
 [Data Modeling](./data_modeling) explains how you can make these classes be `Collab`s themselves---a unique feature of our library.